lancedb/lance-graph/rust/lance-graph/README.md

 - Node patterns `(:Label)` with optional variables.
 - Relationship patterns with fixed direction and type, including multi-hop paths.
 - Property comparisons against literal values with `AND`/`OR`/`NOT`/`EXISTS`.
-- RETURN lists of property accesses, optional `DISTINCT`, and `LIMIT`.
+- RETURN lists of property accesses, optional `DISTINCT`, `ORDER BY`, `SKIP` (offset), and `LIMIT`.
 - Positional and named parameters (e.g. `$min_age`).

-Features such as ORDER BY, aggregations, optional matches, and subqueries are parsed but not executed yet.
+Features such as aggregations, optional matches, and subqueries are parsed but not executed yet.

 ## Crate Layout